 This is part four of a seven part series.

-As I look across the Manosphere of Reddit and Twitter sometimes I get the feeling that I’m the only guy who isn’t making over 100k a year.
+As I look across the Manosphere sometimes I get the feeling that I’m the only guy who isn’t making over 100k a year.

-Together we make less than six figures yet we still want for nothing and have many ‘nicer’ material possessions.
+We make over six figures when including what I make online and we want for nothing and have many ‘nicer’ material possessions.

-- We have a home in a great neighborhood with .8 acres of land which the chickens, dog, and kids love to run around.
+- We have a home in a great neighborhood with .8 acres of land which the dog and kids love to run around.